Golden Ball, Lemon Ball, Yellow Tower

 “Notocactus leninghausii, native to Brazil and Paraguay, can grow to 2’ in height, forming clusters of semi-columnar stems covered with dense, harmless golden spines.
 Large lemon yellow flowers in summer.
 Protect from frost.
 Provide bright light.
 Hardy to 20 degrees F. To 3’ tall.
 Water thoroughly when soil is dry.”

 The plants were in 4 oz.
 (2 1/2” diameter) pots and looked pretty good considering they were in a cold, wet environment.
 The smallest one measured 1 7/8” tall x 1 3/4” wide without the fuzz.
 Somehow I must have forgotten to measure the larger one.
-I usually take measurements of my cactus and succulents when I buy them then every 6-12 months.
+I usually take measurements of my cactus and succulents when I bring them home and at least once a year.
+Some grow so SSSSLLLLOOOOWWWW I like to measure them to see if they are actually growing.

 *Zones: USDA Zones 9b-11b (25 to 40° F)